Samsung/ONE/compiler/luci-interpreter/README.md

 Interpreter provides handle to alter default memory management mechanisms.

-This is done by MemoryManger interface, see `luci-interpreter/include/luci_interpreter/MemoryManager.h` for details.
+This is done by `MemoryManger` interface, see `luci-interpreter/include/luci_interpreter/MemoryManager.h` for implementation details.

-This header contains IMemoryManamger abstract class which is responsible for allocation and dealocation of tensors memory.
+Header contains `IMemoryManager` abstract class which is responsible for allocation and dealocation of tensors memory.

-User can construct interpreter with one of predefined Memory managers or it's own custom memory manager.
+User can construct interpreter with one of predefined memory mmanagers or it's own custom memory manager.

-List of existing memory managers:
+List of predefined memory managers:
-- `SimpleMemoryManager` This is simple wrapper around new/delete, default manager.
+- `SimpleMemoryManager` This is simple wrapper around new/delete, default one.
-- `TestMemoryManager` Memorizing all allocated memory and releases it in Manager desctuctor.
-Used in kernel tests.
+- `TestMemoryManager` Memorizing all allocated memory and releases it in Manager desctuctor, used in kernel unit tests.
-- `BuddyMemoryManager` Implements Buddy algorithm, uses beffer for tensor data allocations.
+- `BuddyMemoryManager` Implements Buddy algorithm, uses external buffer for tensor data allocations, do not need new/delete.
-- `StaticMemoryManger` Requires models preparation with MemoryPlanner.
-Could improve memory consumption in restricted environments, like MCUs.
+- `StaticMemoryManger` Uses precomputed memory allocation plan.
+Requires preparation with MemoryPlanner, but could improve memory consumption in restricted environments (like MCUs).

 Usage example:
 ``` c++